vishnu026-coder/phishing-simulation-and-investigation-lab/README.md

 - Developers interested in phishing detection
 - Anyone learning about social engineering threats

-> Purpose of the Detection Module
+Purpose of the Detection Module:
-This module is designed to help users:
+> This module is designed to help users:
 - Understand how phishing attacks are detected
 - Learn basic SOC investigation workflows
 - Explore real-world security analysis tools